BIDS/repro-case-studies/case-studies/khinsen.md

  - dependency tracking across machines by storing all datasets and their dependency graph in a single HDF5 file that can be copied easily from one machine to another

 The only other reproducibility-enabling tool in the workflow is a version control system.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+Given that my work is 100% computational, my long-term goal is full reproducibility, starting from a specification of the simulation and ending with the plots that go into a journal article.
+This goal is unrealistic at the moment because the simulation software packages do not support reproducibility.
+One problem is the accumulation of numerical roundoff errors, which are insufficiently standardized across processors and compilers to be reproducible.
+Another problem is the widespread use of random number generators without user control over the random seed.

+For this reason, I have been setting myself a more modest goal for this case study: reproducibility of the trajectory analysis step, using the MD simulation trajectories as input as if they were experimental data outside of my control.
+This is a useful compromise because the development of trajectory analysis techniques is the central scientific topic of this work.

 ##### General questions about reproducibility